bjhaid/pam_hook/README.md

 --authentication-token-webhook-config-file flag see the [kubernetes documentation](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication) for more information
-- Get a token curl -u bjhaid https://pamhook:6443/token (replacing pamhook:6443 with the endpoint pamhook is deployed to)
+- Get a token curl -u bjhaid --cacert pamhook_cert.crt https://pamhook:6443/token (replacing pamhook:6443 with the endpoint pamhook is deployed to)

 ### Building: